Richard-Burd/Richard-Burd.github.io/_posts/2021-04-20-when-big-o-does-and-does-not-matter.markdown

 Here is a more realistic version of what plotting test results would look like, you'll have to plot your function performance and then do some [liner regression and/or curve fitting](https://www.youtube.com/watch?v=TmYl6k4e_AE){:target="_blank"}

 ![figure nine](https://i.imgur.com/CGcbRtu.png)

+**Conclusion:** *Although some algorithms scale less efficiently, they may nonetheless be more appropriate for particular circumstances.&nbsp;  Every now and then, the optimal solution will even involve seemingly redundant algorithms working together.&nbsp;*